Predicate Transfer: Efficient Pre-Filtering on Multi-Join Queries: Introduction

 The idea of predicate transfer is inspired by the seminal paper~\cite{Yannakakis1981} by Yannakakis.
 For an acyclic query that equi-joins multiple tables, the Yannakakis algorithm achieves the theoretically maximum pre-filtering selectivity by adding an additional semi-join phase prior to the actual joins, which filters a table by semi-joining it with other tables.
 The process filters one table at a time following the tree structure of the query until every predicate is spread across all joining tables.

 For all its theoretical elegance, the Yannakakis algorithm has not yet made its way into modern database engines.
-One main obstacle is the costly hash table probes and memory consumption in the semi-join phase.
+The main obstacles are the costly hash table accesses and high memory consumption in the semi-join phase.
 Predicate transfer aims to address these practical limitations.
 It significantly reduces the overhead of semi-joins by passing succinct data structures like Bloom filters.
 Although predicate transfer no longer achieves the theoretically maximum filtering selectivity, it achieves much higher performance overall.

 In the rest of the paper, we first describe the background and related work of predicate transfer in Section~\ref{sec:back}, with a focus on the Bloom join and Yannakakis algorithm.
 We then describe the design space of predicate transfer in detail, and our current heuristics in different design dimensions in Section~\ref{sec:pred}.
-We report preliminary performance evaluations on TPC-H~\cite{tpch} in Section~\ref{sec:eval}, which shows that predicate transfer can outperform Bloom join by 3.1$\times$ (up to $40\times$) and the Yannakakis algorithm by 3.7$\times$.
+We report preliminary performance evaluations on TPC-H~\cite{tpch} in Section~\ref{sec:eval}, which shows that on average predicate transfer can outperform Bloom join by 3.3$\times$ (up to $61\times$) and the Yannakakis algorithm by 4.8$\times$ (up to $47\times$) respectively.
 Finally, Section~\ref{sec:conclusion} concludes the paper and discusses future work.